-Whether you’d like to believe it or not, senior year means that you’re rounding the final lap of your degree program, and will soon be making your entrance into the real world.
-This time can be particularly overwhelming for accounting students; between keeping up your grades, looking for a job, and reconciling the fact that your time as an undergraduate is almost over, it’s can be an emotional rollercoaster.
+Whether you’d like to believe it or not, senior year means that you’re rounding the final lap of your four-year degree program, and will soon be making your entrance into the real world.
+This time can be particularly overwhelming for accounting students; between keeping up your grades, looking for a full-time job, and reconciling the fact that your time doing an undergraduate degree is almost over, it’s can be an emotional rollercoaster.
 Luckily, we’ve created this checklist for the second semester of your Senior year to help you come out feeling good at graduation.

 1. Get Good Grades in Your Classes

 Senioritis is especially strong in the second semester of Senior year, but keeping your grades up will help your GPA shine on a resume.
 Don’t assume getting an interview (or even a job at an accounting firm) means your GPA doesn’t matter anymore; you may make lateral or slightly upward moves in your career, and you want each future employer to be impressed with your grades.
 Continue to get good grades in your accounting classes so it stands out on your resume…in a good way.